-- The annual out-of-pocket maximum applies to co-insurance and deductible amounts you pay under the section (i.e., for hospital services, including inpatient and outpatient care and surgery).
-The out-of-pocket maximum does not include amounts not covered or amounts exceeding the usual and prevailing fee limits. - Under the Standard Medical Options section, the retail prescription drug charges apply to the medical deductible, co-insurance and annual out-of-pocket amounts. - Mail order prescription drug co-pays/co-insurance amounts do not apply to the out-of-pocket maximum for all Medical Benefit Options. - Your eligibility for the Value Plus option is determined by your five-digit ZIP code.
+- The annual out-of-pocket maximum applies to network services subject to co-insurance under the Value Plus Option (i.e., for hospital services, including inpatient and outpatient care and surgery).
+The out-of-pocket maximum does not include deductibles, co-payments amounts, amounts not covered or amounts exceeding the MNRP fee. - The annual out-of-pocket maximum applies to co-insurance amounts you pay under the Standard Medical Options.
+The out-of-pocket maximum does not include deductibles, amounts not covered, amounts exceeding the usual and prevailing fee limits or services covered at 50% (such as, convalescent and skilled nursing facilities following hospitalization). - Under the Standard Medical Options, the retail prescription drug charges apply to the medical deductible, co-insurance and annual out-of-pocket amounts. - Mail order prescription drug co-pays/co-insurance amounts do not apply to the out-of-pocket maximum for all Medical Benefit Options. - Your eligibility for the Value Plus option is determined by your five-digit ZIP code.
 Employees living outside the access area are not eligible for the Value Plus Option and must select a different self-funded Medical Benefit Option or an HMO, if available.

-For information regarding eligible medical expenses and expenses that are excluded from coverage, refer to "Covered Expenses" on page 51 and "Excluded Expenses" on page 59.
+For information regarding eligible medical expenses and expenses that are excluded from coverage, refer to "Covered Expenses" on page 56 and "Excluded Expenses" on page 64.

 Preventive care coverage is determined by the type of Medical Benefit Option you select.
 Due the Patient Protection and Affordable Care Act (PPACA), with amendments made by the Health Care and Education Reconciliation Act (HCERA), signed into law March 23, 2010, the government has published recommendations of what services should be covered as preventive care.
 However, some of these services may not be covered by your option.
-Contact your network and/or claim administrator for more information about covered services.
+Contact your network/claims administrator for more information about covered services.

 All services must be medically necessary.
-Medical necessity is determined by the network and/or claim administrator.
+Medical necessity is determined by the network/claims administrator.